sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 History by default is located in the history folder of the module directory.

-This can be changed by HistoricalDataPath config parameter.
+This can be changed by DataHistoryPath config parameter.

 For more information, see about_DiskSmartInfo_config.